SuperUsersDK/SU0560/Chapter 07 exercise.md

 >   In this chapter exercise, you will get acquainted with some GPOs that may be
 >   of interest to system admins:

+>   The local administrator account and Guest account is by default disabled on
+>   CL1 but you want to restrict the use by applying the following settings:

 >   Renaming the administrator account

 >   Disabling the guest account